Email Open Rates: Ways to improve your email open rates

-We have talked about three different email types, and these structures are going to help different groups differently.
+We have talked about three different email types, and these structures will help other groups differently.

 These emails give them some relevant information and provide enough variation.
-This makes them feel like they’re getting an email from a person rather than a brand which adds value and leaves an impact on them.
+This makes them feel like they’re getting an email from a person rather than a brand.
+That adds value and leaves an impact on them.

-In conclusion email, open rates are very helpful in the way that they provide good insight and serve as a good indicator of a business’s success on email.
+In conclusion, email open rates are beneficial in providing good insight and serve as a good indicator of a business’s success on email.

-They help you address issues and get back on track in case you see them going down.
+They help you address issues and get back on track if you see them going down.

-However, they can also be considered vanity metrics and may not be entirely reliable.
-These metrics are helpful and good to have in your calculations, but they should not be your only measure of success.
-You need to be looking at your marketing through a lot more holistic lens.
+However, they can also be considered vanity metrics and may only be somewhat reliable.
+These metrics are helpful and good to have in your calculations.
+However, they should not be your only measure of success.
+It would be best if you had to look at your marketing through a more holistic lens.

 You may also like:

 - A/B Testing Email Campaigns & Automations: What is it and How to do it Successfully?